-Performance is evaluated using both token-level and task-level metrics to capture the full impact of cache perturbations.
-Distributional metrics such as Kullback–Leibler (KL) divergence \cite{kullback1951information} and perplexity inflation quantify shifts in next-token probability distributions, reflecting the degree of degradation in model confidence and calibration.
-Task-level performance is assessed through conventional measures, including classification accuracy on SST-2, F1 score and Exact Match on SQuAD and HotpotQA, and ROUGE-L for summarization tasks on CNN/DailyMail.
-For retrieval-augmented generation tasks, we compute systemic metrics such as grounding score and hallucination rate, defined as the percentage of model outputs unsupported by retrieved evidence.
-Perturbation strength is systematically varied, with Gaussian noise levels $\sigma \in \{0.01, 0.05, 0.1, 0.2\}$, rotation angles $\theta \in \{15^\circ, 30^\circ, 45^\circ\}$, and zeroing ratios of $\{0.5\%, 1\%, 5\%\}$.
-Each configuration is evaluated over three random seeds, and results are averaged across runs.
-For classification tasks, we additionally report the standard error of accuracy, and statistical significance is confirmed using paired $t$-tests at a confidence level of $p < 0.05$.
+We report both distributional and task-level metrics to capture the effects of cache perturbations.
+Distributional shift is quantified using KL divergence and perplexity change, reflecting changes in confidence and calibration.
+Task performance is measured using accuracy for SST-2, F1 and Exact Match for question answering, and ROUGE-L for summarization.
+Perturbation strength is varied systematically using Gaussian noise ($\sigma \in \{0.01, 0.05, 0.1, 0.2\}$), rotation angles ($\theta \in \{15^\circ, 30^\circ, 45^\circ\}$), and zeroing ratios ($\{0.5\%, 1\%, 5\%\}$).
+All results are averaged over three random seeds, with statistical significance verified using paired $t$-tests ($p<0.05$).